AiroaeiCatalin/Car-Sales-App/README.md

 * Sprint 1: Created core backend objects, services and controllers
-* Sprint 2: Started building the UI for customer app
+* Sprint 2: Started building the UI for app
-* Sprint 3: Started styling the UI for customer app
-* Sprint 4: Created the host app frontend
+* Sprint 3: Created registration and log in functionalities
-* Sprint 5: Built more functionalities for each app (customer and host)
+* Sprint 4: Started styling the UI for the app and fixed some bugs
-* Sprint 6: Refactored code, fixed various bugs, added CSS styling

 <!-- CONTRIBUTING -->